Applications for Your Benefits

 Buying your first home

 If you have been contributing to the Fund (or have belonged to a KiwiSaver scheme) for 3 or more years then, with the Trustees’ consent, you may make a withdrawal from the Scheme to purchase a first home.
 The amount withdrawn must be used to settle the purchase and cannot be used for another purpose such as paying the deposit.
-The maximum amount that can be withdrawn is your Member’s Account balance.
+The maximum amount under MRS that can be withdrawn is your Member’s Account balance whilst under MKS it is your total account less $1,000.00.
 Otherwise, the Fund’s first home purchase withdrawal criteria mirror those in the KiwiSaver Act 2006.
 Funds transferred from an Australian Complying Superannuation Fund cannot be withdrawn for the purchase of a first home.

 Significant financial hardship